ix-ax/AXOpen/src/components.keyence.vision/docs/Axo_IV3.md

 # [BLAZOR](#tab/blazor)

-`Axo_IV3` does not ship a dedicated Blazor view.
-It renders via the generic `AxoComponent` pattern using `RenderableContentControl`, which inspects the component type at runtime and selects the matching rendering based on the `Presentation` attribute.
+`Axo_IV3` renders via the generic `AxoComponent` pattern using `RenderableContentControl` — the runtime inspects the component type and selects the matching rendering based on the `Presentation` attribute.
+A dedicated `Axo_IV3View` is also available when richer visualization (including the reverse-proxied live view) is required.

 ## Status display